Relaxation

 I find reflexology reduces my pain, helps me relax and improves my sleep.

-Relaxation video
+Relaxation session

 Relax with Vicki Matthews' in this Move it for MS relaxation session.